-The department will conduct an economic impact analysis to determine if any individuals, businesses, local governments, or other entities expect to be adversely affected economically by the rule.
+The department conducted an economic impact analysis in March 2015 to determine if any individuals, businesses, local governments, or other entities expect to be adversely affected economically by the rule.
+No comments were submitted to the department.
 The proposed rule does not impose any reporting requirements on small businesses nor are any design or operational standards contained in the rule.